strikecbu/docker-nginx-redirect/README.md

 # docker-nginx-redirect

-A very simple container to redirect HTTP traffic to another server, based on `nginx`
+A very simple container to redirect 'HTTPS' traffic to another server, based on `nginx` Default cert host name is 'localhost'.

 ## Resources